This is the user manual for the Option Strategy Payoff Calculator.

 Type (column D) can be call / put / underlying / none.
 In the default version this is selected from a dropdown box.

-In the ODF version, it is typed in, using the following logic:
+In the ODF and NoVBA versions, it is typed in, using the following logic:

 - If the first character is “C” (case insensitive), it is a call option (so “c”, “C”, “call”, “Call”, “CALL”, “call option” all work).